 Executive Director – Katie Stewart

-Environment, Transport and Infrastructure's purpose is to enable sustainable, prosperous places and safe, reliable connectivity now and in the future.
+Environment, Infrastructure and Growth's purpose is to enable sustainable, prosperous places and safe, reliable connectivity now and in the future.
 This is delivered through the following groups of services:

 - Highways and transport